disflyer/CSAPP-labs-linux/README.md

   docker compose up -d
 ```

-when container is created, run:
+when container is created, you should see `Attaching to csapp_ubuntu` on your terminal.
+Then you can run this command in a new terminal:

 ```shell
   docker exec -it csapp_ubuntu bash
 ```

-then, go to the target folder:
+you could see your terminal is connected to the docker container.
+You can go to the target folder by:

 ```shell
   cd /csapp_lab